yaseenisolated/cerebrium-example/README.md

 #1 and #2 are likely just documentation fixes.

+The cerebrium deploy command was definitely a highlight.
+When the Dockerfile was organised appropriately compiling and deploying took less than 30s which gave really fast debugging loops and made this project a lot easier.

 I really liked the streaming logs in various places especially as part of the build step.
 It helped a ton when debugging.

 What a "run" is was not clear to me for a while and i'm not really sure how to interact with it.

-For a blow by blow of using cerebrium see my braindump.
+For a blow by blow of using cerebrium and getting bits working see my braindump.

+I've definitely hit the maximum hours and stopping here.